portsmouth/fibre/README.md

  - P key to capture a screenshot of the current render in a new browser window
  - H key to hide/show the sidebar UI
  - F11 key to enter/exit fullscreen mode
- - The second (blue) &#9776; button generates a data URL which can be used to save and share the current vector field
+ - The second (blue) &#9776; button generates a data URL which can be used to save and share the current vector field.
+Note that the URL itself contains the full state of the application, including the GLSL code, all the UI settings, and the camera and initial conditions box.
+So this link can be used to share the exact state of the application with anyone else (e.g. on Twitter).

 ## Integration parameters